Robbyswimmer/Mindly/README.md

 ## Core Features

-* Answer questions about current mental health
+* Answer questions about your current mental health
-* View previous days that you answered on the calendar view page
+* View your previous days that in the calendar view
-* Instant message with your therapist
+* Communicate with your therapist through custom questions and instant messaging
-* Create your own questions for monitoring your mental health
+* Create your own personal questions for monitoring your mental health
 * Create a custom profile with all relevant personal information
 * Access important mental health resources when you need them the most
 * View the statistics page to gain a better understanding of your mental health over time